 Fabricio Mattos is a classical guitarist and researcher in music performance.
 Being deeply committed to finding new paths for music-making in the 21st century, he has been performing regularly as a soloist and chamber musician in a great range of countries in five continents, from major music centres such as England, Italy, Switzerland, and the US, to countries with rising concerts tradition such as China, Vietnam, Myanmar, and Zambia.
 He has launched many recordings, played numerous concert tours worldwide, and won prizes such as the acclaimed ‘Julian Bream Award’, which in parallel to his other personal projects in music-making helped him to reach an increasingly higher level of performance and research.

 Mattos has collaborated with dozens of composers, performers, poets, dancers, and other artists of many nationalities, backgrounds, and styles over the last few years, adding in quantity and quality to the present and future of guitar performance.
-Recently, Fabricio Mattos has only been involved in essentially collaborative projects; this attitude generated a healthy artistic output that could only be achieved through serious, creative, and passionate work in collaboration with other creative professionals.
+Recently, Fabricio Mattos has only been involved in essentially collaborative projects.
+This attitude generated a healthy artistic output that could only be achieved through serious, passionate work in collaboration with other creative professionals.
 The most impressive results of such artistic view came with the creative enterprise WGC - Worldwide Guitar Connections, founded in 2011 and with which Mattos has travelled to 27 countries so far.
-WGC has contributed in numerous creative ways to expand the possibilities of music-making while recognising the work of talented composers from many countries through specially tailored commissions.
+WGC has contributed in numerous ways to expand the possibilities of music-making while recognising the work of talented composers from many countries through specially tailored commissions.